Think about Gear

 Nowadays paper maps may seem unnecessary but they are light to carry and their batteries don’t run out of charge!
 For simple guides to map reading and using a compass check out the Beginners Guide on getoutside.ordnancesurvey.co.uk .

 but don’t rely on it for navigation and communication!

 Mobile phones fail if they get soaking and signal coverage is notoriously poor in some areas.
-Have a waterproof case or proper waterproof GPS and pack a map and compass as a backup.
+Have a waterproof case, charged portable charger or proper waterproof GPS and pack a map and compass as a backup.